CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 * Vertex shading.
 * (Vertex shader) perspective transformation.
-* Primitive assembly with support for triangle vertex and index buffers.
+* Primitive assembly with support for triangles read from buffers of index and vertex data.
-* Rasterization: **either** a scanline or a tiled approach.
+* Rasterization: **either** a scanline or a tile-based approach.
+  * (Tile-based rasterization is an extra feature.)
 * Fragment shading.
 * A depth buffer for storing and depth testing fragments.
 * Fragment to depth buffer writing (**with** atomics for race avoidance).